Technology business manager

 FAQs

-Although costs can vary from school to school, there’s an average of roughly $40,000 USD for an MBA and a Master’s in Technology Management.
+Although costs can vary from school to school, there’s an average of roughly $45,000 USD for an MBA and a Master’s in Technology Management.
 Online accelerated programs cost less than full-time campus-based masters.
-Apart from cost, further advantages of online degrees worth considering are that (a) you can continue working full-time while studying and (b) your choice of programs expands far beyond your local area.
+Apart from cost, further advantages of online degrees worth considering are: (a) you can continue working full-time while studying and (b) your choice of programs expands far beyond your local area.

 There’s not really an inherently harder option.
 It comes down to a student’s background.
 A Master’s in Technology Management focuses more on technical business aspects, so might be harder for a student with a solely business background.
 On the other hand, for a business professional with 5-10 years of experience, an MBA might seem a lot easier.
 The same MBA course might feel tough to a technology professional without extensive management experience.